 To make informed decisions, you need accurate information.
 KPIs can indicate when is the right time to grow and build more revenue.

-The communication of the business goals and performance expectations at all company levels will close learning gaps and keep all the crew on the same page.
+Communicating the business goals and performance expectations at all company levels will close learning gaps and keep all the crew on the same page.

-As KPIs engage employees with the company objectives, they will show better performance due to measurable performance standards.
+As KPIs engage employees with the company objectives, they will show better performance due to measurable standards.